philnash/bitly/README.md

 ## Usage

+For a quick introduction, read this blog post on [how to use the Bitly API in Ruby](https://philna.sh/blog/2022/11/09/how-to-use-the-bitly-api-in-ruby/).

 ### Authentication

 All API endpoints require authentication with an OAuth token.
 You can get your own OAuth token from the [Bitly console](https://app.bitly.com/).
 Click on the account drop down menu, then _Profile Settings_ then _Generic Access Token_.
 Fill in your password and you can generate an OAuth access token.